Legality of ‘Ghost Guns’ Ban To Be Weighed by Supreme Court at Start of Fall Term

 The Supreme Court will begin its next term hearing arguments in a case that challenges an effort by the Biden Administration to regulate so-called “ghost guns.”

-The Nine are slated to preside over Garland v.
-VanDerStok on October 8, in which they will review a rule issued by the Bureau of Alcohol, Tobacco, Firearms, and Explosives.
+The Nine are slated on October 8 to hear the case of Garland v.
+VanDerStok, in which they will review a rule issued by the Bureau of Alcohol, Tobacco, Firearms, and Explosives.
 That would regulate the homemade guns, made from an assembly of separate parts without serial numbers.

-The challenge is a response to the U.S. Fifth Circuit Court of Appeals upholding a ruling by a federal district judge at Fort Worth, Texas that the ATF had exceeded their authority by mandating that weapons parts kits and partially completed gun frames should be classified as firearms.
+The challenge is a response to the Fifth Circuit of the United States Court of Appeals upholding a ruling by a federal district judge at Fort Worth, Texas that the ATF had exceeded their authority by mandating that weapons parts kits and partially completed gun frames should be classified as firearms.

-The high court is stepping in at the request of the Biden Administration after U.S. District Judge Reed O’Connor ruled on the side of firearm kit manufacturers and retailers who claimed that applying the ATF ruling goes against federal gun laws.
+The high court is stepping in at the request of the Biden Administration after a federal district judge, Reed O’Connor, ruled on the side of firearm kit manufacturers and retailers who claimed that applying the ATF ruling goes against federal gun laws.
 This intervention by the Supreme Court underscores the gravity of the issue and the potential impact of their decision.

 In the ongoing debate in this country on gun regulations, the legality of ghost guns has been called into question.
 Opponents and advocacy groups in favor of regulation, like Everytown for Gun Safety and Sandy Hook Promise Action Fund, have spoken out in favor of an outright ban due to the fact that the weapons are practically untraceable.